Scheduled MonumentsEnglandRomano-British farmstead 670m ESE of Whingill

 Romano-British farmstead 670m ESE of Whingill is a scheduled monument protected by Historic England under reference 1018484.
 View the official record →

-A Romano-British farmstead 670m ESE of Whingill is a rural settlement site dating to the Roman period, likely occupied during the later phases of Roman Britain.
+The Romano-British farmstead 670m ESE of Whingill is a small agricultural settlement dating to the Roman period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018484.

 Romano-British farmstead 670m ESE of Whingill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018484.